-- Fitness scale: Moderately strenuous.
+- Activity level: Moderately strenuous.
 Assumes the ability to walk for more than a mile over terrain that is sometimes rough, with varying elevations.
 A good sense of balance and athletic shoes or hiking boots are essential, and walking poles may be desirable.

 Welcome to Tucson, Arizona!
 We will be residing at the Arizona Inn, a sophisticated desert retreat giving guests comfort, privacy, quiet, and sunshine.
 The combination of history, antiques, and architecture has earned the inn a listing on the National Register of Historic Places.
 A welcome dessert reception is scheduled for 8:30 p.m.

 Our day begins with a motor coach ride over Gates Pass in the Tucson Mountains west to the desert floor to visit the Arizona-Sonora Desert Museum.
 The 98-acre Desert Museum is a fusion experience: zoo, botanical garden, art gallery, natural history museum, and aquarium.
 It boasts 21 interpreted acres with two miles of walking paths through diverse desert habitats, 230 animal species, 1,200 types of plants, and one of the world's most comprehensive regional mineral collections.
 Lunch is on your own as you visit the museum.